astronomer/astro-docs/enterprise/next/05_customize-airflow/06_integrate-iam.md

 ### Step 5: Create or update an Airflow Deployment with an attached IAM role

-1. To create a new Airflow Deployment with your IAM role attached, run the following command:
+1. To create a new Airflow Deployment with your IAM role attached, run the following Astronomer CLI command:

     ```sh
     $ astro deployment create <deployment-name> --executor=celery --cloud-role=arn:aws:iam::123456789:role/example-role